slovetechnology/voyatek/README.md

 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+# Creat a .env file
+# add the variable NEXT_PUBLIC_API=api-url
+# NEXT_PUBLIC makes the environment variable accessible to both the server and the client
+# visit https://beeceptor.com/crud-api/ - to generate a new API URL

 You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.